-Manual therapy is a method of treatment that is often used by locomotor doctors, osteopaths, physical therapists, and chiropractors.
-There are many other manual therapy techniques that stimulate positive pain-soothing effects associated with muscle manipulation but lack the benefits of muscle manipulation therapy and joint mobilization manipulation.
+Manual therapy is a method of treatment used by locomotor doctors, osteopaths, physical therapists, and chiropractors.
+Many other manual therapy techniques stimulate positive pain-soothing effects associated with muscle manipulation but lack the benefits of muscle manipulation therapy and joint mobilization manipulation.
 When manual therapy is used in physical therapy, we know that it heals the scar tissue to become pain-free, soft tissue constraints melt away, and joint movement improves.

 Muscles are efficient biological machines that transform chemical energy into motion (mechanical energy).
 All human movements, from chewing food to breathing to blinking, have muscle origins.
-Manual therapies can not only improve overall muscle function but also drastically reduce pain and inflammation in certain areas of the body.
+Manual therapies can improve overall muscle function and drastically reduce pain and inflammation in certain areas of the body.

 Benefits of Muscle Manipulation Therapy